Match fixing: Quiz shows

 In the 1950s, the producers of several televised quiz shows in the United States were found to have engaged in match fixing, as part of an effort to boost viewer interest and ratings.
 Geritol, the sponsor of the new quiz show Twenty-One, showed concerns over the poor performance of its early contestants—which they felt were causing the show to trail behind its main competitor, The $64,000 Question.
 At the time, the majority of television programs were effectively controlled by their single sponsors, with broadcasters only providing studios and airtime.
 Geritol demanded that Barry & Enright Productions make changes to the show, which included the outright choreography of contestants around predetermined outcomes.

-The most infamous example of this strategy came when champion Herbert Stempel was to be replaced by Charles Van Doren—a Columbia University English teacher whom the producers felt would be more popular with viewers.
-On Twenty-One, winners of matches received $500 for every point within their margin of victory, but this pot increased by $500 after every tie game.
-To build anticipation for the episode where Van Doren would defeat Stempel, the first episode of their match was played to three tie games; this meant that the next game would be played for $2,000 per-point.
+The most infamous example of this strategy came when champion Herbert Stempel was to be replaced by Charles Van Doren—a Columbia University English teacher who the producers felt would be more popular with viewers.
+On Twenty-One, winners of matches received $500 for every point of their margin of victory, but this pot increased by $500 after every tie game.
+To build anticipation for the episode where Van Doren would defeat Stempel, the first episode of their match was played to three tie games; this meant that the next game would be played for $2,000 per point.
 After one more tie game, Stempel threw the match to Van Doren by answering specific questions incorrectly.
 Among them, he incorrectly guessed that On the Waterfront was the winner of the Best Picture award at the 28th Academy Awards.
 The correct answer was Marty, which was also one of Stempel's favorite films.

 The cancellation of the competing quiz Dotto under similar allegations prompted a U.S. government investigation into both it and Twenty-One.
 The investigation similarly revealed that Revlon—the sponsor of The $64,000 Question—had instructed the show's producers to balance its questions more favorably towards contestants they felt would be more popular among viewers (although it stopped short of outright rigging games to the same extent as Twenty-One).
-The scandal resulted in regulations being implemented to prohibit the rigging of game shows and other contests by broadcasters.
+The scandal prompted the passage of a federal law prohibiting broadcasters from carrying fixed contests resembling any game of chance or intellectual skill.
+Notably, one quiz show, Our Little Genius, was cancelled before its premiere after accusations that the outcome was being scripted.